benhunterco/cs457/README.md

 channelop is implemented in a roundabout way.
 The first person to create a channel is the op by nature of them being the first member.
 This means I don't have to have a special indicator for their status, I just check to see their index in the vector.
 The others are strings in the user class.

+## Modes
+operator is treated as a level and not a mode for this implementation, so the 'o' flag is not valid.
+Instead, three modes can be set: i, s and w.
+*i sets whether to recieve privmsgs.
+*s sets whether to recieve notices.
+*w sets whether to recieve wallops.

+A user can toggle each mode by sending "/mode [i|s|w]".